Arctic Research and Policy

 The Arctic Research and Policy Act of 1984, Public Law 98-373, July 31, 1984; amended by Public Law 101-609, November 16, 1990 (ARPA), provides for a comprehensive national policy dealing with national research needs and objectives in the Arctic.
 The ARPA establishes an Arctic Research Commission (ARC) and an Interagency Arctic Research Policy Committee (IARPC) to help implement the Act.

-In July 2011 the President signed a memorandum that established IARPC as an Interagency Working Group of the National Science and Technology Committee on Environment, Natural Resources, and Sustainability.
+IARPC is an inter-agency working group of the National Science and Technology Council on Environment, Natural Resources, and Sustainability.

-On 10 May 2013, President Barack Obama signed the National Strategy for the Arctic Region.
-The United States joins Arctic Council colleagues Canada, Norway, Denmark, Iceland, Finland, Russia, and Sweden in articulating strategic priorities for this critical region of the world.
+On 10 May 2013, the National Strategy for the Arctic Region was signed joining the United States and Arctic Council colleagues Canada, Norway, Denmark, Iceland, Finland, Russia, and Sweden in articulating strategic priorities for this critical region of the world.

 The Administration solicited input from Alaska Natives, the State of Alaska and others as it was developing the National Strategy for the Arctic.
 Successful implementation of the National Strategy will depend upon active engagement with Alaska Natives, the State of Alaska and other key stakeholders.
 In particular, proceeding with the stewardship of Arctic resources under an Integrated Arctic Management approach requires meaningful input by the State, Alaska Natives, and others.
 As a further demonstration of its commitment to such input, Administration officials will host roundtable discussions in Alaska to determine how best to move forward with the implementation of the concepts laid out in the National Strategy.

-In February 2013, the National Science and Technology Council released a five-year Arctic Research Plan that outlines key areas of study the Federal government will undertake to better understand and predict environmental changes in the Arctic.
-For more information, go to the Interagency Arctic Research and Policy Committee — Arctic Research Plan page at https://www.nsf.gov/geo/plr/arctic/iarpc/arc_res_plan_index.jsp.
+The National Science and Technology Council released a second five-year Arctic Research Plan that outlines key areas of study the Federal government will undertake to better understand and predict environmental changes in the Arctic.
+For more information, go to the Interagency Arctic Research and Policy Committee page at https://www.nsf.gov/geo/opp/arctic/iarpc/start.jsp.